amberisvibin/missingnone/README.md

  - api needs `X-Api-Key` header with api key
  - need to find out if js sdk is okay
 	 - [pokemon-tcg-sdk-javascript](https://github.com/PokemonTCG/pokemon-tcg-sdk-javascript)
- - need to come up with a good name